dewinterjack/journey/toolbox/javascript/node.md

 ### Error-First Callback

-1. First argument is an error
+1. First argument is reserved for an error